问题描述

 Take this fiddle as reference: http://jsfiddle.net/Blackhole/h7tb9/3/

-The upper div has mouse-events bound to it directly.
-The lower div has mouse-event bound to its parent.
+has mouse-event bound to its parent.
 Pick up the lower one.
 Move the mouse slowly at one edge and watch the console to see what happens.

-2. As a result the inner div translates.
+are fired in quick succession (hover). - As a result the inner

-3. Do nothing.
+translates. - Do nothing.
 No event is fired and so nothing happens.

-4. Move the mouse inside the outer div. mousemove fires and the inner div is still translated.
+- Move the mouse inside the outer

 This is described here: http://www.w3.org/TR/2013/WD-DOM-Level-3-Events-20131105/#events-mouseevents under the section Mouse Event Order.

 Step 3 above is important.
 Because you are doing nothing, no event is fired and hence nothing happens.
-If the inner div were to bounce back to its original position in this step, then it would mean that an activation happened without any event!
+If the inner div

 This is in line with the definition of event as the document in this section: http://www.w3.org/TR/2013/WD-DOM-Level-3-Events-20131105/#glossary-event says: